 We were founded in April 1996, and we have experienced growth and significantly expanded our operations.
-For example, over the last seven fiscal years, our employees have increased to 33,968 as at March 31, 2017 from 21,958 as at March 31, 2010.
+For example, over the last five fiscal years, our employees have increased to 38,227 as at June 30, 2018 from 25,520 as at March 31, 2013.
 In fiscal 2011, we expanded our delivery center in Romania.
-In fiscal 2013, we opened new facilities in Poland and Vishakhapatnam, or Vizag.
 In fiscal 2014, our facilities in China and Sri Lanka became operational.
-In fiscal 2015, our delivery centers in South Carolina and Pennsylvania, in the US, as well as in South Africa, became fully operational, as did our newest facilities in Durban and Centurion, South Africa.
+In fiscal 2015, our delivery centers in South Carolina and Pennsylvania, in the US, as well as in South Africa, became fully operational, as did our newest facility in China.
+In fiscal 2016, we added new facilities in Durban and Port Elizabeth, South Africa and Iloilo, the Philippines.
+In fiscal 2017, we added new facilities in Durban and Centurion, South Africa.
 We now have delivery centers across 11 countries in China, Costa Rica, India, the Philippines, Poland, Romania, South Africa, Sri Lanka, Turkey, the UK, and the US.
 We intend to further expand our global delivery capability, and we are exploring plans to do so in Asia Pacific and Europe.

 We have also completed numerous acquisitions.
 For example, in the first quarter of fiscal 2017, we acquired Value Edge, a provider of commercial research and analytics services to clients in the pharma industry based in India, the United States and Europe.
-Value Edge had 157 employees as at June 30, 2017.
+Value Edge had 215 employees as at June 30, 2018.
 In January 2017, we acquired Denali, a leading provider of strategic procurement BPM solutions based in the United States.
-With operations in United States, Turkey, China and India, Denali had 283 employees as at June 30, 2017.
+With operations in United States, Turkey, China and India, Denali had 340 employees as at June 30, 2018.
 In March 2017, we acquired HealthHelp, an industry leader in care management based in the United States.
-HealthHelp had 464 employees as at June 30, 2017.
+HealthHelp had 472 employees as at June 30, 2018.
 For more information about more recent acquisitions, see "-We may not succeed in identifying suitable acquisition targets or integrating any acquired business into our operations, which could have a material adverse effect on our business, results of operations, financial conditions and cash flows."